Winnie the Pooh and Eeyore Become My Teacher: 3 Mental Health Warrior Steps to Beat Depression

-For 20 years, I felt powerless against these struggles.
-They controlled my life, leaving me so defeated that I even tried to end my life.
-But in my darkest moment, I realized something profound: mental health is the key to overcoming life’s challenges.
+For 20 years, I struggled with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
+These challenges controlled my life, leaving me so defeated that I tried to end my life.
+But in my darkest moment, I discovered something life-changing: Mental Health is the key to overcoming any challenge!

-With that realization, I created the Mental Health Warrior Program—a groundbreaking SELF-HELP approach designed to help everyone take charge of their emotions, overcome challenges and build the life they really want!
+With that realization, I created the Mental Health Warrior Program—a groundbreaking SELF-HELP approach designed to help everyone take charge of their emotions, triumph over challenges and build the life they really want

-And let me tell you, they reminded me of three powerful steps to beat depression—steps I had temporarily forgotten in the haze of my own struggles.
+Thankfully, that’s when Winnie and Eeyore came to my rescue.
+They gently reminded me of three powerful steps to beat back depression—steps I had temporarily forgotten in the fog of my own struggle.

 Step 1: Pause to See Things Clearly